speedyhoon/Jay/generate/README.md

 `req`
 * Flag any string or slice field as required, indicating that it will never be empty.
-* A micro optimisation for marshalling, removing `length == 0` if statement before calling the function to convert into `[]byte`.
+* A micro optimization for marshalling, removing `length == 0` if statement before calling the function to convert into `[]byte`.

 ## Embedded structs
 Any private struct can be embedded into an exported struct when an exported field name is included.
-For example:
+For example,
 ```go
 type Car struct {
 	gearbox         // Ignored - not an exported field name